How to Make Nitro Cold Brew at Home

 This post may contain affiliate links.
 Please read my disclosure for more info.

-Nitro cold brew is one of the biggest trends in coffee today, but what is it and where did it come from?
-More importantly, what kind of machine do you need to make it?
+Nitro cold brew is a huge coffee trend right now.
+But what exactly is it, and how did it start?
+Even more, what kind of equipment do you need to whip up your own?

 Cold Brew vs Nitro Cold Brew